mkarasinski/Cookbook/README.md

   <img src="./demo/shopping-list.png" />
 </p>

-#Todo
+##Todo

 App can be improved by:
-*Adding units to ingredients
+* Adding units to ingredients
-*Authorizing users recipes
+* Authorizing users recipes
+* Improving UI
+* Adding macros and calories to the dishes

 ## Sources
 This app is based on Angular - The Compleate Guide by Maximilian Schwarzmüller on Udemy.